apache/royale-docs/get-started/hello-world.md

 # Hello World

+Try the simplest piece of code possible

-To verify that the Royale SDK is set up correctly, we recommend you create and build a "Hello World" example.
+To verify that the Royale SDK is set up correctly, we recommend you create and build a ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program){:target='_blank'} example.
 If that works, you can move on to [Create an Application](create-an-Application.html) and work through the tutorial on building a more substantial application.

-These instructions presume you are not using an IDE, but are creating files in a text editor and compiling using command-line scripts or similar controls.
-[Development tools]get-started/development-tools.html) that fully support Royale provide their own instructions for building your first Royale applications.
+These instructions presume you are not using an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment){:target='_blank'}, but are creating files in a text editor and compiling using command-line scripts or similar controls.
+[Development tools](get-started/development-tools.html) that fully support Royale provide their own instructions for building your first Royale applications.

+> In our Apache Royale Blog Examples, you can read about the ['Hello World' example](https://royale.apache.org/creating-a-hello-world-in-apache-royale/) to complement the information exposed here.
+Notice that the main difference is that while in this Hello World we use the _Express_ library, in the blog example we use the _Basic_ version that requires a few more lines of code.

 ## Create the project folders

 Create or select a folder to hold this application's source and output.

-In that top-level folder, create a folder called "HelloWorld" (it can be named something else if you want, and the name can contain spaces).
-This folder will be referred to as the "project" folder throughout the documentation.
+In that top-level folder, create a folder called `HelloWorld` (it can be named something else if you want, and the name can contain spaces).
+This folder will be referred to as the `project` folder throughout the documentation.

-In the project folder, create a folder called "src".
-You can use other names, but the compiler will manage your output folders for you if you use "src" or "src/main/royale" ("src\main\royale" on Windows).
+In the project folder, create a folder called `src`.
+You can use other names, but the compiler will manage your output folders for you if you use `src` or `src/main/royale` (`src\main\royale` on Windows).

-So, if you used a folder called "Projects" for all of your project folders, then you would have the following folders:
+So, if you used a folder called `Projects` for all of your project folders, then you would have the following folders:

 ```
 Projects